 TMI has been accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) since accreditations started in 2001.
 For 2015, we were nominated for the East County Chamber of Commerce Community Service Organization for best nonprofit, as well as being nominated for Best Service Organization by the Temecula Valley Chamber of Commerce.

-TMI is comprised of a governing Board of Directors, as well as a staff of nearly 400.
+TMI is comprised of a governing Board of Directors, as well as a staff of more than 400.
 Currently, we hold several vendorizations through San Diego and Inland Regional Centers including Independent Living Services, Supported Living Services, Integrated Work and Family Focused Services.
 We provide support to youth through our Family Support Services program.
 We are a licensed Resource Family Agency (formerly named Foster Family Agency).
 In addition, TMI has an agreement with the Department of Rehabilitation to provide Supported Employment services.

 TMI works to assure that the human rights and dignity of persons served are preserved within the scope of all our programs.